How to Transfer CenturyLink Email to Gmail? Free and Fast

 This is just a tiny glimpse of what Gmail offers you.
 So, change the service providers, follow the procedures explained below.

-Forward CenturyLink Email to Gmail
+How Do I Transfer my CenturyLink Email to Gmail via Forwarding

-Step 1.
+- Step 1.
 Sign in to your CenturyLink webmail profile.

-Step 2.
+- Step 2.
 Open any email.

-Step 5.
-Press Send.
+- Step 5.
+Press Send

+Repeat for every other email you also want in your Gmail account.
 There is a way to automate this forwarding for every new email that arrives in your CenturyLink address from here on now.
 However, to enable this, you must have a premium-tier CenturyLink account.
 The basic tier doesn’t have it.
-The change was made a few years back.
+The Automatic forwarding is disabled in CenturyLink; this change was made a few years back.

 Gmail’s Email Import Setting Method

-Step 1.
-Log in to your Gmail account
+- Step 1.
+Log in to your Gmail account.

-Step 2.
+- Step 2.
 Tap on the settings cog at the top right and select See all settings.

-Step 3.
+- Step 3.
 On the Settings page, switch to the Accounts and Import tab.

-Step 4.
+- Step 4.
 Click on Import mail and contacts, and from here, follow the on-screen instructions.

 Check Out: How to Transfer Mail.ru Emails to Gmail for Free?